 Our expectations

-For affected CREs with upcoming lodgement dates for the 2025/2026 reporting period, the ‘no action’ approach means that the FMA will not take any action in respect of a failure to prepare or lodge climate statements, or any other obligation under Part 7A of the FMC Act.
+For life and health insurers with upcoming lodgement dates for the 2025/2026 reporting period, the ‘no action’ approach means that the FMA will not take any action in respect of a failure to prepare or lodge climate statements, or any other obligation under Part 7A of the FMC Act.

 We will continue to monitor the progress of the amending legislation.
 If changes are not made by the time affected CREs are due to begin preparing statements for the 2026/2027 reporting period, we will revisit this ‘no action’ approach.
 As reporting obligations will still be in place, affected CREs would need to begin reporting again in the absence of an FMA ‘no action’ in respect of the 2026/2027 reporting period.